-Flame retardants are widely used in many products including upholstery and furniture.
-However, they have been linked to a range of human health problems and some act as oestrogen mimics which is a concern for breast cancer.
+Flame retardants are used in many products including upholstery and furniture.
+Certain groups of flame retardants have been linked to a range of human health problems, including breast cancer.
+Some are known carcinogens and certain flame retardants act as oestrogen mimics, which is also a concern for breast cancer risk.

 What are flame retardants and where are they used?

 Flame retardants are chemicals used in consumer and industrial products to prevent or delay fires and reduce flammability, especially of synthetic materials.
 Their use is required for compliance with The Furniture and Furnishings (Fire) (Safety) Regulations 1988, which applies to new and second hand domestic upholstered furniture, furnishings and other products containing upholstery supplied in the UK.

 Flame retardants are found in electronics, furniture and furnishings, clothing and fabrics, building materials and vehicles.
 They may be released into the environment during normal product use, as well as during manufacture, disposal, recycling, and when products are exposed to fire (1).
 Because of strict UK fire regulations, many materials and products sold in this country contain especially high amounts of flame retardants (2).

 Some flame retardants are harmful and pose a risk to human health and the environment; this article refers to only these.
 Although certain especially harmful flame retardants have been banned, they are still present in the environment (3).
 The potentially harmful groups include brominated, chlorinated, and organophosphorus flame retardants.

 Flame retardants have been detected in air, dust, soil, water, food, and wildlife.
 People are exposed mainly from breathing contaminated dust and through diet (4).